ourcodingclub/ourcodingclub.github.io/_tutorials/fortran-intro.md

 ### Wrapping it up

 That is the end of our triangle area program.
-There is a final `END PROGRAM` statement to mark the end of the program, telling Fortran that we have done.
+There is a final `END PROGRAM` statement to mark the end of the program, telling Fortran that we are done.

 But how do we execute (run) the program?
 We will cover this in the next section.